ThomasChiroux/aiocaldav/README.md

 # aiocaldav

+[WARNING: THIS IS A WORK IN PROGRESS]

-aiocaldav is a fork of the caldav project v 0.5.0
+aiocaldav is a fork of the caldav project v0.5.0

 It uses aiohttp client library instead of synchronous request lib.
 It also targets only python 3.6+ (remove six and older python support)

+Drawbacks:

+* no DigestAuth Support

 # caldav